br3ndonland/vue-mastery-notes/vue-mastery-testing.md

 3. **Simulate form submission**
 4. **Assert event has been emitted**
 5. **Assert payload is correct**

+### Finding the text input element and setting the value

+The simplest method for locating the text input element to test is to search for the input type directly: `const input = wrapper.find('input[type="text"]')`.
+However, in the future, more input elements could be added, or the input type could change.

+To make our location method more specific, we can assign a test-specific attribute to the element.
+This decouples the test from the implementation details of the component.

+### Simulating form submission

+In order to decouple the test from the component, we don't want to make the test dependent on the submit button.
+Instead, we can use `wrapper.trigger("submit")` to simulate form submission without a submit button.

+### Testing emitted event and payload

+We start by simply checking that the event has been emitted from the component.

+We then test the specific form value in the test submission.
+The form submission value is nested inside some JSON arrays, so we use `wrapper.emitted("formSubmitted")[0][0]` to locate the value.

 ## 5. Testing API Calls